nirmalajoshi/JavaProjects/README.md

 # JavaProjects
-This repository contains the various java programs to refer
+This repository contains the various Java programs to refer